FluffyMaguro/SC2_Coop_Overlay/README.md

 **Changes take effect the next time you start the app!**

-* **Choosing players that will be preferably shown on top.
-But app will identify common players after some time automatically if none player are specified.**
+* **Choosing players that will be preferably shown on top.**

    PLAYER_NAMES = Maguro,SeaMaguro

+   Note: App will automatically identify common players after some time if none players are specified here.

 * **Changing hotkeys for manual overlay display**